pabloexeg/CodeTest_PabloGimenez/README.md

 CodeTest_PabloGimenez

 ## Description:
-It is the answer for CodeTest to Role SDET
+This repository has the answers and code for CodeTest to Role SDET

 ## Installation:
 We need to install the following tools